Projects per year

 An evaluation of lifestart, a universal home-based parenting programme in Ireland aimed at improving parent and child outcomes

-Association between friendship quality and subjective wellbeing among adolescents: a systematic review
+Association between friendship quality and subjective wellbeing in adolescents: a cross-sectional observational study

 Prizes